alphagov/government-service-design-manual/kpis/customersatisfaction.md

 ## What happens if a user exits the transaction mid way through?

 You should measure all user journeys through your transaction to understand drop off points.
-GDS will provide dropout survey if they fail to complete a transaction.

-This survey will collect further qualitative data For example: ‘Please tell us why are you unable to complete this transaction.’
+If a user drops out your should try and collect some qualitative data to explain why they did not complete the transaction.
+For example: ‘Please tell us why are you unable to complete this transaction.’

 Although this survey will not be contribute to the overall measure of user satisfaction it will help you understand service drop of points and find ways to improve transactions.